Silent Illumination

 Opening: Expanding awareness to take in body, and mind, and environment.
 Noticing when we have restricted our awareness to one of those domains and opening up to the others.
 It is like adjusting a camera lens to wide angle.

 Allowing: No objects of our senses, including thoughts or emotions, are prohibited or have to be prevented.
 Thoughts and emotions will come and need not be resisted.
-Lay out the welcome mat to the whole works—see if there ease in not picking and choosing?
-This gets to the essence of the practice, which is nonreactivity rather than the character of the particular objects arising in our awareness.
+Lay out the welcome mat to the whole works—is there ease in not picking and choosing?
+This gets to the essence of the practice, which is nonreactivity rather than what particular objects are arising in our awareness.

 Investigating: A spirit of direct inquiry, beyond categories, names and analysis.
 Embodying the question, “what is this?” without expecting or conjuring up an answer.
 No need to speak the question, although a soft inner voice from time to time to keep the spark lit may help.
 The Chan master Hongzhi said: “With thoughts clear, sitting silently, wander into the circle of wonder.”